kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

   to support any implementation that fulfills the behavioral expectations of this API.
-- **cluster name** - A unique name or identifier for the cluster, scoped to the implemenetation's cluster registry.
+- **cluster name** - A unique name or identifier for the cluster, scoped to the implementation's cluster registry.
 We do not attempt to define the registry.
   Each cluster must have a name that can uniquely identify it within the supercluster.
 A cluster name must be a valid [RFC 1123](https://tools.ietf.org/html/rfc1123) DNS label.